 Our final item was a chef’s specialty – wild caught lobster ee fu noodles ($28).
 That turned out to be the best dish of the day.
 The half lobster was medium-sized and the noodles had infused sufficient flavours of the crustacean to be eaten on its own.
 Eating lobster noodles is a good experience anytime.
 Eating it in the nice environment looking out into the skyscrapers of Raffles Place makes it taste even better!

 All in all we had a positive experience at Prive’s new restaurant – EMPRESS @ Asian Civilisations Museum.
 We are beginning to like Chinese restaurants decked out with contemporary decor.
 Dining at Empress reminded us of our lunch at Duddell’s in Hong Kong.
-We like Jaime Ee – in fact we had referred to her quotable quotes in Good Food Reviews in Singapore.
+We like Jaime Ee and has often refer to her reviews.
 This time however, we think she was a bit tough on Empress.

 The corkage charge at Empress was $30 for the bottle of 2009 Domaine Sylvain Cathiard Vosne Romanee.